codio/site/source/docs/teacher/classes/reset-unit.html.md

 In the event that the unit(s) in your course/classes are updated, you can reset them so any students who have already started the unit can start again with the updated content.

+You can also reset the unit(s) even if there have been no updates to the content so the student(s) can start the unit(s) again.

 You can reset the unit for all your students by selecting either:

 - the 'Actions' button and then the Reset' button